zwldarren/ai-hedge-fund/app/README.md

 This project is currently a work in progress.
 To track progress, please get updates [here](https://x.com/virattt).

-The AI Hedge Fund app is a complete system with both frontend and backend components that enables you to run an AI-powered hedge fund trading system through a web interface.
+The AI Hedge Fund app is a complete system with both frontend and backend components that enables you to run an AI-powered hedge fund trading system through a web interface on your own computer.

 <img width="1692" alt="Screenshot 2025-05-15 at 8 57 56 PM" src="https://github.com/user-attachments/assets/2173fa5b-1029-49dd-8b04-d7583616de1b" />